dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 php bin/console server:run
 ```

 You will see something similar to: `[OK] Server listening on http://127.0.0.1:8000`.
-So paste this URL int0 your browser, you'll be shown a `Hello BlogController!` page.
+So paste this URL into your browser, you'll be shown a `Hello BlogController!` page.

 ### Creating a New Author Entity